 When used in organic synthesis, M is usually an alkali metal.
 R is an alkyl group that may be considerably more complicated than methyl or ethyl.
 The alkali metal allows coupling reactions.
 Afterward, the electron rich triple bond can undergo addition.

-In fact, you may enjoy the following YouTube presentation demonstrating the small-scale detonation of silver acetylide:
+In fact, you may enjoy the following two-minute video demonstrating the small-scale detonation of silver acetylide: